laminas/laminas-i18n/docs/book/filters/number-parse.md

     ```
 <!-- markdownlint-restore -->

-> ### Notice
->
-> After the first filtering, the style changes will have no effect anymore.
+NOTE: After the first filtering, the style changes will have no effect anymore.
-> Create a new instance of the filter to change the style.
+Create a new instance of the filter to change the style.

 ### Get Current Value